“X” is for “X-Rated”

 The Basics

-It’s helpful to have a white board and markers (or similar) for this participatory brainstorming exercise.
+It’s helpful to have a whiteboard and markers (or similar) for this participatory brainstorming exercise.
 A facilitator leads the discussion, perhaps with a helper or two writing the offered suggestions on the whiteboard.

 Round One

-The facilitator invites the participants to offer up a theme for a party which is then written on the white board.
+The facilitator invites the participants to offer up a theme for a party, which is then written on the whiteboard.
 Those in attendance are then asked for a reason why this party theme can’t happen or is a bad idea – a block or wimping “Yes, but…,” if you will.
 The theme is then crossed out.
-A series of new party ideas are then elicited with each receiving the same treatment.
+A series of new party ideas are then elicited, with each receiving the same treatment.
 Continue in this fashion until there is a small collection of rejected themes.

 Round Two

 The facilitator now elicits one more possible party theme.
-This time, rather than seeking a reason to nix the idea, participants are now invited to brainstorm ways to realize and expand upon this particular party concept.
+This time, rather than seeking a reason to nix the idea, participants are invited to brainstorm ways to realize and expand upon this particular party concept.
 What types of food might be served?
 Will there be decorations or costumes?
 Who might serve as the entertainment?
-These additions are recorded without judgement on the whiteboard around the theme in question.
+These additions are recorded without judgment on the whiteboard around the theme in question.

 Example